4SRKS/App-PET-ite/README.md

 ```
 ## License
 GNU General Public License V3<br/>
-GNU LESSER GENERAL PUBLIC LICENSE V3
+GNU LESSER GENERAL PUBLIC LICENSE V3<br/>

 ## Survey
 PLease participate in this survey to give insight and feedback on Ap-PET-ite for future releases.<br/>
 [Ap-PET-ite Survey](https://docs.google.com/forms/d/e/1FAIpQLSdCzQ5AlhaeOhvKFN2g8C_C-drHnjaCQEvHc7EBsoWmiBpvOg/viewform?usp=sf_link)

-## Version
+## Release Strategy
-Ap-PET-ite 1.0
+**Ap-PET-ite v1.0**
-* Dispenses food of given mass at given intervals, and maintains water level, with inputs given from a UI.
+* Dispenses food of given mass at given intervals, and maintains water level, with inputs given from a UI. <br/>
+Release date - 15th April 2019 <br/>
+**Ap-PET-ite v2.0**
+* Depending on Survey results and general feedback, Version 2 will have aditional funtionalities of either including one or both of the following components. <br/>
+**1)** RFID Sensor (MFRC 522) for Pet identification and differentiation to allow feeding to be customized for each pet in a multipet household <br/>
+**2)** LCD Screen (ST 7735 128x160 pixel 1.8 inch Display) for the user to input and update the setting directly on to the Ap-PET-ite hardware <br/>
+**Ap-PET-ite v3.0**
+* The last version released will enable hardware control using a Mobile App and will directly update the Pet owner (through the App) incase food or water is running low.